RaulVS14/course-plugin/README.md

 ## Create admin page for statistics
 1. Create ajax functions for admin HTML and register
 2. Create function for HTML
 3. Create event listener for stats page

+## Create admin use
+1. Update page html and create function for db query for preview statistics

 ## ISSUES